 Out of work actor Joe volunteers to help try and save his sister's local church for the community by putting on a Christmas production of Hamlet, somewhat against the advice of his agent ...
 See full summary »

 During World War I, in an unnamed country, a soldier named Tamino is sent by the Queen of the Night to rescue her daughter Pamina from the clutches of the supposedly evil Sarastro.
 But all is not as it seems.

-In 1794, in the Arctic Sea, Captain Robert Walton is a man obsessed to reach the North Pole, pushing his crew to the exhaustion.
-When his ship hits an iceberg, she is stranded in the ice.
+In 1794, in the Arctic Sea, Captain Robert Walton is a man obsessed to reach the North Pole, pushing his crew to exhaustion.
+When his ship hits an iceberg, it is stranded in the ice.
 Out of the blue, Captain Walton and his men overhear a dreadful cry and they see a stranger coming to the ship.
 He introduces himself and Victor Frankenstein and he tells to the captain the story of his life since he was a little boy in Geneva.
 Victor is a brilliant student and in love with his stepsister Elizabeth, an orphan that was raised by his father Baron Frankenstein.
-In 1793, Victor moves to Ingolstadt to study in the universe and he promises to get married to Elizabeth.
-In the school, Victor befriends Henry Clerval that becomes his best friend.
+In 1793, Victor moves to Ingolstadt to study at the university and he promises to get married to Elizabeth.
+At the university, Victor befriends Henry Clerval who becomes his best friend.
 Victor gets close to Professor Waldman and decides to create life to cheat death, but Waldman advises him that he should not try this experiment since the result would be an abomination.
 When Waldman dies, Victor steals his notes and tries to create ...
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil